Life Can Be Beautiful

-Life Can Be Beautiful was a daytime drama broadcast on NBC and CBS during its 16-year run.
+Life Can Be Beautiful was a daytime radio drama broadcast on NBC and CBS during its 16-year run.
 The program was also facetiously known to many as Elsie Beebe, a contrived acronym based on the show's initials.

 Scripted by Don Becker and Carl Bixby, it was billed as "an inspiring message of faith drawn from life" and remained one of the leading soap operas through the 1940s.
 Becker also composed the program's theme song, Melody in C.

 Sponsored by Procter & Gamble and Spic and Span, it premiered September 5, 1938 on NBC and moved two months later to CBS, where it was heard from November 7, 1938 to June 21, 1946.
-Concurrently, it was also airing on NBC from 1939 to 1941.
-The final run was on NBC from 1946 to 1954.
+Concurrently, it was also airing on NBC from July 3, 1939 to April 25, 1941.
+The final run was on NBC from June 24, 1946 to June 25, 1954.

 Characters and story

 Carol Conrad (Alice Reinheart, 1938–46 and Teri Keane, 1946-54), aka Chichi, was a teen on the run until Papa David Solomon (Ralph Locke), owner of the Slightly Read Bookshop, gave her a home.
 She continued to live in the back room of the bookstore while engaging in a romance with crippled law student Stephen Hamilton (John Holbrook, Earl Larrimore).
 The couple was briefly married in 1944.

 Ralph Edwards and Ed Herlihy were the announcers.